-The Center programme works to ensure that all four levels of services (as outlined above) are effectively addressed.

-As per Kosovo Agency of Statistics the country's ethnic composition is diverse; the Kosovo Albanian community, which makes up over 90 percent of the population (estimated less than 2 million in 2015) and Kosovo Serbs constituting about 5 percent of the population are the main ethnic groups.
+The Family Strengthening Programme works to ensure that all four level levels of services (as outlined above) are effectively addressed.
+Kosovo's ethnic composition is diverse; the Kosovo Albanian community, which makes up over 90 percent of the population (estimated less than 2 million in 2015) and Kosovo Serbs constituting about 5 percent of the population are the main ethnic groups.
 The population is relatively young, with estimated half of its population (around 900,000) being under 18, the estimated number of children from 0 to 5 year is 250,000.
-Out of 1,739,825 inhabitants, 92% are Kosovo Albanian, 5.3% Kosovo Serb and other ethnic groups 2.7%.

-According to Kosovo progress report, unemployment rates in Q2 2021 were 20.5%.
-The rates are higher among women, 22.1%, than among men, 19.9%.
-The indicators that still give rise to most concerns are the high inactivity rate, 62.3% and youth unemployment 38.9%.
+1,739,825 inhabitants 92% are Kosovo Albanian, 5.3% Kosovo Serb and other ethnic groups 2.7%.
+On employment policy, Kosovo has continued drafting a new employment and labour market strategy 2023-2028, a new employment policy 2022-2024, and a concept document regulating the field of employment.
+According to Kosovo progress report, unemployment rates in 2022 were 12.6% (20.7% in 2021).
+The rates are higher among women, 16.5% (25% in 2021), than among men, 11% (19% in 2021).
+The indicators that still give rise to most concerns are the high inactivity rate, 61.4% (60.8% in 2021) and youth unemployment 21.4% (38% in 2021).
 Unemployment is even higher (over 90%) in the Roma and Ashkali communities.
-Members of these communities usually work in the informal sector, holding insecure, low-skilled and low-status jobs and few of them are registered as unemployed.
-On social inclusion and protection, Kosovo's spending on social protection amounts to 6% of GDP.
-Number of families benefiting from social assistance in Kosovo for 2021 = 25,895 (Prishtina region -7384).

-The Support Center for children and families in Prishtina, services on average, one family with three children, where the average income is 68 euros per month, which is 66 cents in a day per child.
-According to the World Bank the International Poverty Line (IPL), a global absolute minimum, to \$1.90 per day, which means the amount that participants spend per day is below the standard of living.
-With this income, parents have to pay utility bills, buy food, and buy children's school supplies.
-In the winter, they have to buy firewood.
-Out of 92 families, 20 families have single parent as head of the family supported by Support Center for children and families.
-Out of 164 caregivers eight caregivers are illiterate.
-Poor living conditions in this area are main stress factors for the target group in this location, accompanied by low education level, emotional and behaviours issues, lack of parent skills and family social interactions.
+On social inclusion and protection, Kosovo's spending on social assistance scheme amounts to 6% of GDP.
+Around 18% of Kosovo's population lives below the poverty line (EUR 45 per month, with 5.1% percent of the population living below the extreme poverty line).
+According to Kosovo Agency of Statistics data for 2019, in Kosovo, 22.7% of children live in poverty and 7% of children live in extreme poverty.
+Around 9% of children are involved in work, of whom 5.6% working under hazardous conditions, an issue being particularly evident among the Roma and Ashkali communities.